 Oregon Coast Golf…

 If you’ve never been on Highway 101 in Oregon, you’re missing out.
 To me, it’s one of the most beautiful drives anywhere around.
 The highway winds along the rugged coast, with vista point turnoffs around just about every corner.
-Almost like clockwork, especially on the southern half of the coast, every town is a half-hour apart.
+Almost like clockwork, especially on the southern half of the coast, every town is almost exactly a half-hour apart.
 Brookings.
 Gold Beach.
 Port Orford.
 Bandon.
 Coos Bay.
 Reedsport.
 Florence.
 Waldport.
 Newport.
 From what I understand, they are evenly spaced like this as a result of the old coastal stagecoach route.
 Each town represents one day further than the last.

 And for those of you like me who like to pair a fun road trip with plenty of golf, there are more than enough great options all the way up the Oregon coast.
 So, let’s start at the bottom and work our way up the 101!